Speaking: Vocabulary for Speaking B1

 Activity 2: Correct the Sentence

-This week in Battambang, your mission is to use phrasal verbs in your daily life.
+This week, your mission is to use phrasal verbs in your daily life.